James Henry Carleton

-James Henry Carleton (December 27, 1814 – January 7, 1873) was an officer in the US Army and a Union general during the American Civil War.
-Carleton is best known as an Indian fighter in the Southwestern United States.
+James Henry Carleton (December 27, 1814 – January 7, 1873) was an American military officer who served in the United States Army during the American Civil War and American Indian Wars.
+He became notorious for his involvement in the Long Walk of the Navajo, in which he led an ethnic cleansing campaign against the indigenous Navajo people.

-Biography
+Early life and career

 Carleton was born in Lubec, Maine.
 He was commissioned as a lieutenant in the U.S. Army in 1839, during the Aroostook War, and took part in the Mexican–American War.
 He served in the 1st U.S. Dragoons in the American West, participating as a lieutenant in an 1844 expedition to the Pawnee and the Oto.
 One of Carleton's children, Henry Guy Carleton (1852–1910) was a journalist, playwright, and inventor.

 Mountain Meadows Massacre

 In May 1859, Maj.
 Carleton and K Company of the 1st Dragoons out of Fort Tejon, California, were detailed to escort Maj.
 Henry Prince, a paymaster with government funds, to the Southern Utah Territory.
 Arriving at Mountain Meadows, the command rendezvoused with the Santa Clara Expedition of the Department of Utah from Camp Floyd under the command of Capt.
 Ruben Campbell.
 With orders from Gen. Newman S. Clarke, commander of the Department of California, to bury the victims of the September 1857 Mountain Meadows Massacre, the dragoons gathered and buried the remains of 34 in a mass grave.

 A crude monument was constructed of rocks, with a cedar cross and an engraved marker.
 Assistant Surgeon Charles Brewer of the Santa Clara Expedition was in charge of a burial detail that had interred the remains of 39 in three mass graves a few days before the arrival of K Company.

 After investigating the incident, Carleton felt his findings were significant enough to deliver as a special report to Maj.
 W. W. Mackall, Assistant Adjutant-General, U.S.A., San Francisco, California.
 Carleton concluded that Mormons, some dressed as Indians, and assisted by Paiute tribesmen, had murdered and plundered the possessions of 120 men, women, and children of a California-bound emigrant train.

 In 1860 Carleton, with a reinforced 1st Dragoons, Company K, led the Bitter Spring Expedition, which attacked and killed several suspected Paiute raiders along the Los Angeles – Salt Lake Road and Mojave Road.